U.S. Coast Guardsmen distribute food to the local community during San Francisco Fleet Week 23

 |0

-This work, U.S. Coast Guardsmen distribute food to the local community during San Francisco Fleet Week 23 [Image 9 of 9], by PO3 Jordan Jennings, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Coast Guardsmen distribute food to the local community during San Francisco Fleet Week 23, by PO3 Jordan Jennings, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT